-- Town & Parish Councils - each Town or Parish Council has different responsibilities
+- Town and parish councils - each town or parish council has different responsibilities.

 TheAnglia Revenue Partnership provides Council Tax and Benefit services for Breckland and their website provides a wealth of detailed information on how the bill is calculated, including; what is Council Tax and how is it calculated, discounts, property bandings and appeals.

-The portion of your bill that goes to your Town or Parish Council (known as the Town or Parish Precept) varies from place to place.
-Larger Councils such as Attleborough, Dereham, Swaffham, Thetford and Watton are required to publish
+The portion of your bill that goes to your town or parish council (known as the town or parish precept) varies from place to place.
+Larger Councils such as Attleborough, Dereham, Swaffham, Thetford and Watton are required topublish budget details.